 We’ve always been pretty comfortable speaking through video with one another, but since the switch to fully remote work, we’ve taken special care in holding engaging virtual all-hands.
 No one at Prezi understands this better than our CEO and co-founder Peter Arvai.
 Watch his take on the importance of virtual all-hands meetings here:

-Read on to learn how you can apply this advice to your own company meetings and run compelling virtual all-hands week after week.
+Read on to learn how you can apply this advice to your own company and run compelling virtual all-hands meetings week after week.

-Hold your all-hands live
+Hold your all-hands meetings live

 Your company builds a lot of culture by just seeing each other each day.
 Working from home can take away that sense of connection you get at the office.
 One of the benefits of congregating in video for your all-hands is the ability to see each other again.